Date & time

 This webinar examines Indonesia’s efforts to realize its vision of energy justice by mobilizing private finance for renewable rural electrification.
 In particular, it examines to what extent and in what ways Indonesia has addressed energy justice issues and their social implications.
 It argues that Indonesia’s energy justice vision has manifested in policies and initiatives that focus narrowly on distributive energy justice in terms of energy accessibility and affordability.
 Such a myopic interpretation of energy justice has resulted in policies that prioritize large scale and on-grid solutions and substantially reduce financial options for small and distributed renewable energy initiatives, which in turn perpetuate spatial inequalities of energy access.
 For a broader energy justice vision to be realized, it will be necessary to design and implement energy policies that holistically address all elements of energy justice and facilitate the use of diverse forms of finance to address energy poverty.

 Australia: The UN has recently identified the lack of investment in ecosystem restoration as a major impediment to meeting the Sustainable Development Goals.
-In Australia, criminal acts of environmental harm by corporations have traditional been punishable by fines which go into consolidated revenue.
+In Australia, criminal acts of environmental harm by corporations have traditionally been punishable by fines which go into consolidated revenue.

 In Victoria, an option to divert these funds to community projects has proven to be a way to at least partially restore damaged environments.
-In so doing, the projects can also to go some way to healing relationships between the regulator and community groups that have been affected by the failure of the state to protect humans and urban ecosystems from damage and pollution.
+In so doing, the projects can also go some way to healing relationships between the regulator and community groups that have been affected by the failure of the state to protect humans and urban ecosystems from damage and pollution.
 This is far from a straightforward process, however.
 Delays in court cases, non-transparencies in selecting projects, competing ideas about ‘communities’ and no guaranteed flow-on effects for either environment or ongoing partnerships means that outcomes can be ephemeral and hard-won.
 In addition, relying on the relatively small sphere of ‘illegal’ environmental harms over the much larger sphere of ‘legal’ environmental harms still means the natural world is in decline.
 Broadening the reach of restorative activities out of just the enforcement and conservation space will be critical going forward.

 About the speakers